uber-go/guide/style.md

 }
 ```

-Parallel tests, like some specialized loops (e.g. where goroutines are created
+Parallel tests, like some specialized loops (for example, those that spawn
-as part of the loop body), must take care to explicitly assign loop variables
+goroutines or capture references as part of the loop body),
+must take care to explicitly assign loop variables within the loop's scope to
-within the loop's scope to ensure that they hold the expected values:
+ensure that they hold the expected values.

 ```go
 tests := []struct{